 What a wonderful life it must be to write oneself into a corner, and get yourself out of that corner by creating a crossover event with no other purpose than getting out of that corner.

 That’s not a criticism; it’s just hilarious.
-I haven’t seen Supergirl or this season of The Flash, but you don’t need backstory to get it.
-There’s an alien and he likes to make people dream really strange dreams, and our heroes get stuck.
+I haven’t seen Supergirl or this season of The Flash, but you don’t need backstory to get it. here’s an alien, and he likes to make people dream strange dreams, and our heroes get stuck.
 Watch it here, at CW TV.

-Barry/Flash (Grant Gustin) is broken-hearted.
-Kara/Supergirl (Melissa Benoist) is broken-hearted.
-Their respective love interests, Iris (Candice Patton) and Man-El (Chris Wood) are -you guessed it!- broken-hearted.
+Barry/Flash (Grant Gustin) is brokenhearted.
+Kara/Supergirl (Melissa Benoist) is brokenhearted.
+Their respective love interests, Iris (Candice Patton) and Man-El (Chris Wood) are -you guessed it!- brokenhearted.
 Broken hearts all around!
-For plot reasons, that I don’t know and don’t really matter.
+For plot reasons, that I don’t know and don’t matter.

 So when the mysterious alien (Darren Criss) shows up and sends them off to dreamland, Kara and Barry both dream up a musical (because broken hearts like musicals?
 I dunno).
 There we learn that dang, Melissa Benoist can sing!
 She does it beautifully, to my untrained ears.

 Oh, and Barry and Kara have to “follow the script” to get out.
 If they die in-dream, they die.
 That’s pretty standard TV/movie fare, based off the old superstitions about dying in dreams.

 We meet the other musically inclined cast members, including John Barrowman!(from Arrow) Was I ever delighted to see him!
 He plays dream-Man-El’s shank-happy dad, while Iris-as-Millie has a father both in Joe (Jesse L. Martin) and Dr. Stein (Victor Garber).
 The presence of two dads led to Barry’s quip “I like musicals” which fell pretty flat, but it was nice to see some not-straightness.